 Instruction to ax editor: please make the following text changes on P75L33 in Clause 26.3.2:

-NOTE 2—The combination of HE-LTF modes and GI duration is indicated in HE-SIG-A field.

-NOTE 3—The duration of each HE-LTF OFDM symbol, THE-LTF, is defined in Table 26-3 (Timing-related constants).

-NOTE 4—The presence and duration of PE are TBD.

-The HE NDP PPDU has the following properties:

-—It uses the HE SU PPDU format but without the Data field

-—is an HE SU PPDU as implied by the value of L-Length field in L-SIG field

 The HE NDP PPDU has the following properties:

 —It uses the HE SU PPDU format but without the Data field

 —2X HE-LTF is the only mandatory mode for NDP.
 4X HE-LTF is optional mode for NDP.
 The combination of HE-LTF modes and GI duration is indicated in HE-SIG-A field.